aaronalbright/gis-hurricane-scraper/readme.md

-This is a simple python script I wrote to parse [National Hurricane Center's data feed](http://www.nhc.noaa.gov/gis/) for it's GIS hurricane forecast shapefile.
+This is a simple python script I wrote to parse the [National Hurricane Center's data feed](http://www.nhc.noaa.gov/gis/) for it's GIS hurricane forecast shapefile.

 Then, it downloads the file to an SFTP server for use in my apps.